Skip to main content

 Octo is a cloud-agnostic, general purpose, cloud infrastructure modeling and management tool.

-This simply means Octo can help you design, implement, and maintain infrastructure for your application in the cloud of your choice, such as AWS or GCP, without you having to learn the big underlying networking concepts.
+This simply means Octo can help you design, implement, and maintain infrastructure for your application in the cloud of your choice (e.g. AWS or GCP), using concepts relevant to your application rather than directly manipulating cloud resources.

 So, let's get started!
 But before all that, Hello, and welcome to Octo ❤️